-Mike Ekeler, linebackers coach at Southern Cal in 2013, has been named Inside Linebackers Coach at the University of Georgia according to an announcement Thursday by UGA head coach Mark Richt.
+Mike Ekeler, linebackers coach at Southern Cal in 2013, was named Inside Linebackers Coach at Georgia on Feb.
+6, 2014.
+He also coordinates the defensive special teams.

 Ekeler had worked as a graduate assistant at LSU (2005-07) when Pelini was defensive coordinator and also at Oklahoma (2003-04) when Pelini was co-defensive coordinator with the Sooners.
 Oklahoma played for the BCS title in both of Ekeler's seasons at Oklahoma posting a two-year record of 24-3.
 While at LSU, the Tigers led the SEC in six defensive categories and ranked nationally in four in 2006.
 The 2007 LSU team finished 12-2 and won the BCS National Championship marking the third time in five years that Ekeler had been part of a team playing for the BCS title.